 I believe that the study of dance goes beyond the meeting of the mind and the body.
 Dance sees the meeting of the body, mind, and soul and involves an education of the whole person.
 Pursuing mastery in movement disciplines gives insight into the unlimited capabilities of the human body, as well as the skills needed to articulate descriptions of physical, emotional, and spiritual phenomena that occur in creative work.
 Dance in general has a long-standing tradition of embracing inclusive ideologies and a tolerance of experimental or alternative lifestyles, as represented by figures in its history, who have challenged the boundaries of gender, sexuality, class, and race.
 In this way, my pedagogical approach fits with ideals associated with a pluralistic orientation and the pursuit of social justice.
 It is from this seed that my dance curriculum grows, not only as a creative physical outlet or performance art, but as a endeavor that reflects students’ understanding of our collective experiences in the world, and inspires them to become agents for democratic change in our society.

-- Dance professionally for internationally renowned companies and choreographers such as the Pacific Northwest Ballet, and Bill T. Jones/Arnie Zane Dance Company
+- Dance professionally for internationally renowned companies such as Hubbard Street Dance Chicago, Ailey II, The Big Muddy, the Pacific Northwest Ballet, Kyle Abraham/Abraham.In.Motion, and Bill T. Jones/Arnie Zane Dance Company

 - Perform on Broadway and with Chicagoland theater companies